itsrojan/ai-deep-q-network/README.md

 - Fill in all the to-do sections in the provided code template.

-- No more then 10 resets during the 1000 step testing.
+- No more than 10 resets during the 1000 step testing.

 ## To Use: